-- current driver's license
+- transcript showing completion of 30 credits - current driver's license & vehicle registration - proof of insurance - current state inspection

-- · current registration

-- current inspection sticker

-- valid proof of insurance

-NOTE: Vehicles must be registered between 9:00 a.m. and 5:00 p.m., Mon-Fri.
+NOTE: Vehicles must be registered between 9 a.m. and 5 p.m., Monday-Friday.

-All documents must bear the name of the individual registering the vehicle, or the parents/guardians of the student.
+Documents must bear the name of the individual registering the vehicle, or the parents/guardians of the student.